Personal Development, Behaviour and Welfare Committee Terms of Reference 2022

-Head-teacher or member of the Senior leadership team (SLT) with responsibility for pastoral
+the Head-teacher or member of the Senior leadership team (SLT) with responsibility

-Meetings: Once per term, or more frequently if deemed necessary by the majority of members.
+Meetings: Once per term, or more frequently if deemed necessary by the Chair or majority of

 Chair: Non-employee to be elected by the full governing body.

-decisions made, actions to be taken and/or recommendations for consideration.
+record decisions made, actions to be taken and/or recommendations for

 - to monitor how well pupils understand how to keep themselves safe online and through social networking